neonfuz/resume/src/Resume.md

 * Unity3D, Android

 ### Sysadmin
-* 15 years linux
+* 15+ years linux
 * AWS, S3, SSH
 * Docker, git

 # Experience

-**Geno.Me** | Next.js, React, MongoDB, Express, Node | Nov 2022 - Present
+**Geno.Me** | Next.js, React, MongoDB, Express, Node | Nov 2022 - Feb 2025
-- Full stack developer for biomedical techonlogy startup responsible for frontend of application.
+- Full stack developer for biomedical techonlogy startup primarily responsible for frontend application.
-- Designed and implemented core user interfaces for a healthcare data exchange platform including a healtcare data search interface, and two factor authentication interface.
+- Regarded as the lead React developer on the team.
+Designed and implemented many features in the application, writing custom code as well as evaluating and using libraries and frameworks as appropriate.
+- Suggested and lead implementation of many improvements to the application.
+Examples include merging the application to a monorepo to improve PR workflow, implementing continuous integration, migrating from react-router to nextjs, writing utility scripts to simplify application startup
+- Suggested and implemented automation of medical system integration using browser automation, saving 2 weeks of expected testing team time with 1 day of development.
+- Trained a new developer, who was making contributions to the codebase within the first week.

 **Warhog Financials** | MongoDB, Express, Angular, Node | 2015 - 2018, 2019 - 2022
 - Lead Full-Stack Developer for web based accounting software.
+- Designed and implemented new features, primarily using AngularJS 1.x and MongoDB.
 - Migrated monolithic application from AWS Ubuntu 16.04 to a reproducible docker container.
-- Designed and implemented new features, trained new developers.

 **Eden Farms** | React, CouchDB, Puppeteer | 2018 - 2019
-- Developed and maintained custom Seed to Sale software used throughout regulatory lifecycle.
+- Developed and maintained custom Seed to Sale software for a Cannabis farm to follow regulations.
-- Automated data entry to county regulated system.
+- Created database with data entry interface, and browser automation to upload data to automate re-entry into the county regulatory system.
+- Read relevant regulations to ensure software was compliant.

 **Freelance Development** | React, Gatsby, JAM stack, Netlify, jQuery | 2016 - 2021
-- Worked directly with clients to create business websites starting from discussion around core business concerns.
-Optimized SEO to reach top Google result for key searches.
+- Worked directly with clients to create websites for small businesses starting from discussion around core business concerns, choosing technologies and partners to complete the job.
+- Optimized SEO to reach top Google result for key searches.

 Education
 ---------